Gravel cycling – Fast freedom on dirt roads

 Gravel cycling is trendy now, but above all, it makes sense.
 It offers freedom and versatility: one bike is enough for many uses.
 At the same time, you get fast-paced exercise in nature, you can ride alone or in a group and participate in various events and competitions.
 In Finland, gravel events are now organized all over the country, from Lapland to Southern Finland.

 If I could only recommend one bike for most purposes, it would be a quality gravel bike.
-And when winter comes, you can attach the gravel bike to a trainer (like the Wahoo Kickr Core) and ride it indoors.
+And when winter comes, you can attach the gravel bike to a trainer (e.g. Wahoo Kickr Core) and ride it indoors.
+More stories about indoor cycling later, which is currently in its season, at least for me.

 🗺️ Gravel routes in Helsinki – planning and inspiration